Updated February 3, 2025

 Overview

 The Remington Solar Pool Ionizer is not registered with the EPA as a pesticide device.
-We believe that it would be hard to show that it consistently maintains a copper reading adequate to safely reduce chlorine levels.
-The manual says “do not use any other chemicals in your pool” which is laughable to a pool professional and probably illegal.
-It goes on to say “we recommend using a small [amount] of sanitizer (2 – 3 ppm) to keep your pool microbe free”.
+It would be hard to show that it consistently maintains a copper reading adequate to reduce chlorine levels safely.
+The manual says, “Do not use any other chemicals in your pool,” which is laughable to a pool professional and probably illegal.
+It goes on to say, “We recommend using a small [amount] of sanitizer (2 – 3 ppm) to keep your pool microbe-free”.
 This is the same amount recommended without any pool ionizer device, so they’re probably just covering their butts.

 Installation